 Hopefully you have seen the tutorial for creating either the plain or frill leather purses and want to know how to take your sewing further and learn how to design and make one of these bow purses.

 As with the other tutorials the plain leather purse covers the nitty gritty of working with leather and sewing the leather purses together.
 If you need to go over these steps I would recommend that you watch or read the plain purse tutorial prior to moving on to the bow purse.
 In this tutorial I am simply going to be covering the steps you need to make the box purse.

 Let’s start by cutting out the following from your leather or fabric.
 If you are working with a fabric that frays I recommend reading through the whole tutorial before starting the project.
 I have left the edge of the bow and the tabs on the zip un-finished (the raw edge of the leather).
-(If you wish to use a fabric that frays check out this tutorial, especially for the tabs: Quilted Wash Bag.)
+(If you wish to use a fabric that frays check out this tutorial, especially for the tabs: How To: Quilted Wash Bag.)

 Please note that the measurements are designed in metric and imperial separately, the measurements are not converted.
 Choose your preferred measuring unit and stick with it throughout the tutorial.

 I am going to presume that you are comfortable cutting out the leather pieces required.
-All these details are covered in the plain purse blog post and tutorial: Link!
+All these details are covered in the plain purse blog post and tutorial: DIY Leather Purse (Plain).
 You are also going to need a 4″ (10cm) zip for the following measurements.

 Start by finding the position of the bow on the front or back of the purse.
 Although this step isn’t a necessity you should find it helps later on in the tutorial.